310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/tetora_2.md

 {% img /img/es/eventstory/tropical/minitalk_tetora2_1.jpg %}

 {% bubble Tetora v2 %}
-Anego, thanks so much for preparin' so much for us this time around!
+Anego, thanks so much for preparin' a lot for us this time around!

 We also made sure to get ourselves ready for this live show.